'Tis The Season

 - A reimbursement for a gift or award that the employee selected and paid for.

-- Any gift or reward given by closely held corporations to shareholders or other related persons.
+- Any gift or reward that's given by closely held corporations to shareholders or other related persons.

 - Gifts or awards given directly by the manufacturer to the employee of a dealer.